Prospective students may apply for admission:

 Master of Public Health

 For preferred consideration, apply by April 1 for matriculation in the following Fall semester.
 We do not have a rolling admission.
-If you are a dual degree or have a very good reason to start in the spring, requests will be reviewed by the committee.

 The documents needed are as follows: